awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-paying-for-products.md

 For more information about subscribing to data products, see [Subscribing to Data Products on AWS Data Exchange](https://docs.aws.amazon.com/data-exchange/latest/userguide/subscribe-to-data-sets.html) in the *AWS Data Exchange User Guide*\.

+For more information about paying your AWS bill, see the [AWS Billing and Cost Management User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html)\.

 ## Information about refunds<a name="buyer-refunds"></a>

 For information about refunds related to your AWS Marketplace purchases, see the following pages in the *AWS Marketplace Seller Guide*: